 Engagement is Facebook's magic wordPosted by Hedley Swann on 24 February, 2014 in

-Facebook has recently made some changes to how it chooses what content to deliver to Page fans.
-Let's take a look at how we can maximise the number of people who see your Page's posts.
+Did you know that Facebook has made some changes on how it chooses what content to deliver to Page fans?
+So, what does this mean for your social media posts?
+Keep reading to learn how you can maximise the number of people who see your page's posts.

 The success of your Facebook efforts is all based on engagement.
 Facebook defines engagement as the level of interaction your fans have with your page.
 The key actions a fan can perform are:

 - Like: A fan clicks the “Like” button at the base of your post.

 - Comment: A fan has clicked the “Comment” button on your post and left a comment.

 - Share: A fan clicks the “Share” button on your post and shares it with their network of Facebook friends.

 - Follow: When a fan follows your Facebook Page, they will see updates from your Page on their News Feed.

 - Like: The “Like” button is a feature that allows Facebook users to show their support for various pictures, comments, posts, status updates or fan pages